 78% of all DM's start their first campaign in a tavern.
 If you're among the 22% who didn't, copy and paste this into your signature and tell us where you DID begin.

 The docks of a small fishing village.
+One of the character's nearly drown trying to catch a fish barehanded.

 Originally Posted by navar100